 - Offer to do their yard work, to take their trash or recycling to the curb, or to drop their mail at their door.

 - Offer to run errands to pharmacies or stores for essentials if they need anything to support themselves or household members through an extended period.
 Consider supplies for their four-legged companions too, like food, treats, or indoor absorbent pads if their owners are unable to take them outside without exposing others.

-- Think about what you would like if you were stuck in your home for two weeks.
+- Think about what you would like if you were sick or concerned about exposure to COVID-19.
 Would you want books, games, other comfort measures?
 Treat those around you like you’d want to be treated, and consider outside-the-box ways to help those in your life.